yuuuulu/Javaprogram/README.md

 # The first program is in "myfirstprogram" including MatrixCalculator with test, report for further explaination.

-This is a matrix calculator--
+My first JAVA program is a matrix calculator--

 # Preface